Islam in Northern Ireland: Islamic Centres and Mosques in Northern Ireland

 As of December 2019, there are a total of ten Islamic centres or prayer places in Northern Ireland.
 Almost half of these are located in or near Belfast.
 These Islamic centres are: Belfast Islamic Centre (BIC), Belfast; Northern Ireland Muslim Family Association (NIMFA), Belfast; Dunmurry Masjid, Belfast; Newtownards Mosque, Newtownards; Muslim Association of Coleraine, Coleraine; North West Islamic Association, Derry; Muslim Association of Craigavon, Craigavon; Aman Association, County Fermanagh; Muslim Association of Newry, Newry; and Dungannon Muslim community centre, Dungannon.

 These centres organise social and religious events for the Muslim communities in their respective areas.

+Islamophobia

+On 9 July 2026, During an Ulster Protestant loyalist bonfire for the Eleventh Night in Moygashel, a Mosque replica was burned.
+Signs saying "secure our borders" and "end the threat of radical Islam" were also placed on the pyre.